BonJovi1/Philosophy/notes/README.md

 ## Locke's essay on human understanding

-10. Locke's attack on innate ideas and concept of simple ideas
+10. Locke's attack on innate ideas

+11. Concept of simple ideas